c00pala/UnityScripts/Tile Changer/ReadMe.txt

 - Choose the new prefab / tile you want to change to by setting the 'Tile To Change Into' int variable on the 'ChangeTile' script (e.g. 0 is element 0 from the tiles array, etc.).

+- If required, adjust the rotation using the 'New Rotation' variable.

 - Click the 'Update Tiles' button.

 ----------------------------------------------------------------------